 Kaiser North Bay Consortium at Vallejo, Vacaville, Santa Rosa, and San Rafael

-The Podiatric Surgery program at Kaiser Hospital Vallejo is structured as a consortium model where our residents train not only at Kaiser Vallejo but also at the Kaiser Permanente medical centers in Vacaville, San Rafael and Santa Rosa.
+The Foot and Ankle Surgery program at Kaiser Permanente Vallejo is structured as a consortium model where our residents train at the Kaiser Permanente medical centers in Vallejo/ Vacaville, San Rafael and Santa Rosa.
 We select three residents per year for the PM&S 36 with Added Credential program.
-First year rotations are completed at Kaiser Vallejo and Vacaville except for two months of outside rotations at San Francisco General Hospital Plastic Surgery Service and Highland Hospital Emergency Room.
-The second and third years of training consist of rotating four month podiatric surgery blocks at each of the three medical centers.
-Kaiser Vallejo recently split into two medical centers with the second hospital located in nearby Vacaville, CA.
+First-year rotations are completed at Kaiser Vallejo/ Vacaville except for a one-month rotation at Highland Hospital Emergency Room.
+The second and third years of training consist of rotating four-month podiatric surgery blocks at each of the three medical centers.
+Third-year residents dedicate an additional one-month rotation to the Level 2 Trauma Surgery service at Vacaville.

-We provide high level training in every area of podiatric medicine and surgery with emphasis on continuity of care, a dedication to the principles of evidence based medicine and contribution to the scientific literature.
-Podiatric Surgeons in Northern California Kaiser are fully integrated into the medical community and residency training benefits from this high level of parity.
-In addition Kaiser Permanente provides a fully intergrated Electronic Medical Record so residents train with the most advanced Information Technology available.
+We provide high-level training in every area of podiatric medicine and surgery including extensive experience in Total Ankle Replacement, complex rearfoot and ankle reconstruction, and Level 2 trauma.
+Residents gain outstanding clinical experience with an emphasis on continuity of care, a team approach to limb salvage, dedication to evidence-based medicine and contribution to the scientific literature.
+Resident research is facilitated by a full-time Research Project Manager.
+Kaiser Permanente is a technology leader so residents train with the most advanced EMR and IT available.
+Foot and Ankle Surgeons in Kaiser Permanente Northern California are fully integrated into the medical community and residency training benefits from this exceptionally high level of parity.

 Thank you for your interest in our program.
 If you have any questions feel free to contact me – Dr. Gray Williams at Gray.Williams@kp.org.